Emergency? Call 911. Non-Emergency? Call 801-743-7200

 * Wildland utilizes personnel from Emergency Operations from April-October each year.
 These personnel are on loan from Operations and work under the title of Wildland Specialist.
 They fill leadership positions on the engines, fuels crew, and with Camp Williams.
 All costs (salary, overtime, and benefits) are covered by Wildland Fund budget for the time they are assigned to the position.
 Their absence from Operations does require overtime shifts to cover their shifts.

-The 2020 wildfire season was historically busy for the nation, including large catastrophic fires throughout the Western States.
-The Division supported over 140 deployments to 8 different states, 3 Emergency Management Assistance Compact (EMAC) deployments to California and Oregon, provided initial attack to multiple local fires and completed over 5000 hours of project work for UFA Communities.
+• The 2022 wildfire season was busy for the nation, including large fires throughout the western states.
+The Wildland division supported over 79 deployments to eleven different states and provided initial attack to multiple local fires.

-For FY20/21, the Fuels Crew was funded with a transfer from General Fund, State of Utah contracted project work and awarded grants.
-The crew conducted the majority of the 5,000 hours of mitigation work through chipping and fuels reduction projects.
-The crew responded to multiple local fires (including Crestwood, Parleys and Neff’s fires), conducted wildfire risk home assessments and hosted Chipper Days for high-risk communities within UFA jurisdiction.
+• For FY22/23, the Fuels Crew conducted the majority of the 5,000 hours of mitigation work through chipping and fuels reduction projects.
+The crew responded to local fires (including Parleys Canyon Fire), conducted wildfire risk home assessments, and hosted Chipper Days for high-risk communities within UFA jurisdiction.
+(Initiative 3)

-The busy wildfire season provided multiple opportunities for the Division to facilitate training and qualification advancement.
-We certified several high level positions in accordance with the National Wildfire Coordination Group (NWCG) and continued to supply the full-time staffing pool with qualified candidates (2 seasonal employees were hired as full-time firefighters with UFA).
+• The busy wildfire season provided multiple opportunities to facilitate training and qualification advancement.
+We certified several high-level positions in accordance with the National Wildfire Coordination Group (NWCG) and continued to supply the full-time staffing pool with qualified candidates (six seasonal employees were hired as full-time firefighters with UFA).

-The Wildland Division received Board approval for the upgrade of three seasonal positions to Variable FTEs.
-These are leadership positions on the Hand Crew that are required for certification as an Interagency Hotshot Crew.
+• Wildland received Board approval to upgrade the final three seasonal positions to variable FTEs.
+These are leadership positions on the hand crew required for Interagency Hotshot Crew certification.

-It was also a good opportunity to secure State of Utah contracted mitigation funds and apply for grant funding for wildfire prevention purposes.
-Several grants were submitted to various agencies for funding of mitigation work in our service area in the amount of $185,000 and nine projects were secured under contract in the amount of $235,500.
-This funding will help offset the cost of Wildland Division personnel.
+• It was also a good opportunity to secure State of Utah-contracted mitigation funds and apply for grant funding for wildfire prevention purposes.
+Several grants and projects were submitted to various agencies for funding of mitigation work in our service area in the amount of $75,000.
+This funding helped offset the cost of Wildland division personnel.

-• Update and manage Community Wildfire Protection Plans already completed by January 2022
+• Update and manage completed Community Wildfire Protection Plans by January 2024

-• Complete Community Wildfire Protection Plans for UFA Communities not already in place by January of 2022
+• Complete Community Wildfire Protection Plans for all UFA communities by January 2024

 • Utilize the Incident Qualification System to evaluate current task books